 What Cities Are The Worst For Allergies?

-So, where are the worst cities for allergies?
+So, where are the worst cities for seasonal allergies?
 We’ve compiled a list taking into account allergy issues and information for those cities over the past five years.
-These are places in the United States where pollen counts are higher than normal every year and because of the climates, blooming seasons and population growth, all of the cities on our list are expected to increase in the number of allergy sufferers each year.
+These are places in the United States where pollen counts are higher than normal every year resulting in more than just spring allergies.
+Because of climate change, blooming seasons, and population growth, all of the cities on our list are expected to increase in the number of allergy sufferers each year.

 1. McAllen, Texas

 McAllen is a growing city situated in the southern part of Texas on the Mexican border near the Gulf of Mexico.
 It has a nice, warm climate that allows for a longer growing season.
 McAllen receives below average amounts of rainfall – so there isn’t enough to wash away all the pollen.
 Add that to the fact there are rarely any hard freezes of note in Texas, so the plants pollinate all year long.
 All of this combines to make McAllen our worst city in the United States for allergies.